 Orlando Boat Mechanics Training

-Opportunities to study boat mechanics are limited in the Orlando area, but there is a school offering training options within a 20-minute drive of the city's center.
+Opportunities to study boat mechanics are limited in the Orlando area, but there is a school offering training options within 10 miles of the city's center.
 Read about the required courses and learning methods for its program, and then review a table of school stats.
-A few other colleges that are considerably farther away are also discussed for their relevant program offerings.
+Another school that is considerably farther away is also noted for its relevant program offerings.

 - Located about 10 miles from central Orlando, Universal Technical Institute (UTI) is a for-profit school offering a marine technician specialist certificate program through its Marine Mechanics Institute.
-The marine campus has one training area and 13 classrooms with about 45,595 square feet of available space.
+The marine campus has one training area and 8 labs with about 30,750 square feet of available space.

 After learning what the school has to offer academically, check out this table to get additional facts about the institution.
 There is info on costs, the graduation rate, campus setting and more.